 Opportunity costs are potential advantages or business opportunities that you may be forced to let go while you pursue other avenues.
 After all, as a one-person band, you have to decide where you choose to focus your time and talents.
 A partner who shares in the labor may free up time to explore more opportunities that come your way.

 5. Better Work/Life Balance

 By sharing the labor, a partner may also lighten the load.
-It may allow you to take time off when needed, knowing that there's a trusted person to hold the fort.
+It may allow you to take time off when needed, knowing that there's a trusted person to hold down the fort.
 This can have a positive impact on your personal life.

 6. Moral Support

 Everyone needs to be able to bounce off ideas or debrief on important issues.
 And we may need moral support when we encounter setbacks or have to cope with work and everyday frustrations.

 At other times, it's simply the need to celebrate after having achieved a goal, or even the need to vent from time to time.
 Avenues for doing this may not be so readily available to a solopreneur or a small-business owner.
 Running a business on your own can be lonely.
 A trusted partner can be a valued business companion.

 It's easy to have blind spots about the way we conduct our business.
 A partnership can bring in a set of new eyes that can help us spot what we may have missed.
 It may help us adopt a new perspective or gain a different outlook about what we do, who we deal with, what markets we pursue and even how we price our products and services.